 The essence of the images is often determined by the use of paramedical objects employed as bodily aids.
 The sculptures corresponding with various prostheses strive to function as extensions of the human body.
 In other instances, the image draws away from the original object, presenting itself as a mutation between the natural and the artificial.

-Hassine’s work has been included in numerous group exhibitions in Israel and overseas, and she has won international awards in two photography exhibitions.
+Hassine’s work has been included in numerous solo and group exhibitions in Israel and overseas, and she has won international awards in two photography exhibitions.